An actual parking sign in Los Angeles, scroll down for the full version (Photo: Sara Welch/KTLA)

 3 b.
 No advocacy of harm or death of any specific group or persons, even the bad ones.

 4. No discussion of National politics - this board is for local issues only.

 5. Any comments discussing Edhat editorial policy or business practices will be deleted.
 Email us directly at firstname.lastname@example.org with your concern instead of detracting from the conversation.

-6. No speaking badly about dead people, especially if they have just passed or were seriously injured and may have friends/family in the community.
+6. No speaking badly about those injured or deceased, especially if they have just passed or were seriously injured and may have friends/family in the community.

 6 a.
 No speculating on the circumstances of their death (or serious injury), especially if it's mean or judgmental.

 7. No use of "bad words" or abbreviations/fill-ins of bad words.

 8. No ungrounded speculation and snippy comments on referrals, what's up, and question and answer type posts.